Happy Financial Awareness Day!

 Start small… take baby steps

 I spent the 2 dollars and bought Miko’s budgeting sheet that I can print out when I need it.
 You can find it at the budget mom website.
 I am determined to do right by me and Mike.
 We work so hard for what?
 Nothing…We have nothing to show for it.
-It starts with a baby step, call yourself out on your mistakes and learn from them.
+It starts with a baby step, call yourself out on your mistakes, and learn from them.
 Learn how to make your money work for you, not you working for your money.

-I hope you guys enjoyed this beginning process on starting our new budget.
+I hope you guys enjoyed this beginning process of starting our new budget.
 Next time we take about finances I will be showing you how I am putting Miko’s plan into action.
 This was the first step to see where our money is going.
 Hold yourself accountable and realize you need to make better decisions.

 I am going to track our spending a little bit more before I move on to the budget side of this.
 I want to understand my bank statements better.
-Hold myself accountable on the purchases we make.
+Hold myself accountable for the purchases we make.
 Then jump into making the budget.

 If you guys are starting your own journey let me know what you need to work on or what your plan is.
 Share in the comments below to help someone who is struggling.
 Success in becoming a budget mom doesn’t happen overnight.